deliveroo/determinator/README.md

 * Tag your rspec test with `:determinator_support`, so the `forced_determination` helper method will be available.

+  Please note, `RSpec::Determinator` mocks a determination _outcome_, not the process of choosing an outcome.
+Set the `only_for` argument to be the required properties for Determinator to return the specified outcome.

 ```ruby
 RSpec.describe "something", :determinator_support do